alexserlovsky/alexserlovsky/README.md

 - 👋 Hi, I’m @alexserlovsky
 - 👀 I’m interested in ai and machine learning
 - 🌱 I’m currently learning python for analytics
-- 💞️ I’m looking to collaborate on any fun projects I am always up for learning something new!
+- 💞️ I’m looking to collaborate on any fun projects.
+I am always up for learning something new!
 - 📫 How to reach me serlovsky@gmail.com

 <!---